Closing date for entries - Feis Ceoil 2021

 5. Entries must be made either online on the official entry form (photocopies accepted) and in accordance with the instructions thereon.

-6. Entry forms for postal entries are available here.
+6. Entry forms for postal entries are available on request from email@example.com.
 Entry fees must accompany completed forms.
 Entry fees will not be refunded unless a competition does not take place.

 7. ENTRIES WILL NOT BE ACCEPTED AFTER THE DESIGNATED CLOSING DATE (SEE ABOVE).